sedol1339/files/abstracts.md

     - We analyze six other measures quantifying instability at different levels of granularity
     - We reassess existing instability mitigation methods

-## Bayesian model averaging

-Izmailov, P., Nicholson, P., Lotfi, S., & Wilson, A. G. (2021).
-Dangers of Bayesian Model Averaging under Covariate Shift. arXiv, 2106.11905.
-Retrieved from https://arxiv.org/abs/2106.11905v2

-    - It was shown (https://arxiv.org/abs/2104.14421v1) that BNN provide shockingly poor OOD performance
-    - We show that BNN perform poorly for test data corruption, domain shift, and spurious correlations
-    - We propose priors for improving generalization under covariate shift

-Izmailov, P., Vikram, S., Hoffman, M. D., & Wilson, A. G. (2021).
-What Are Bayesian Neural Network Posteriors Really Like? arXiv, 2104.14421.
-Retrieved from https://arxiv.org/abs/2104.14421v1

-    - We study BNN posteriors with full-batch Hamiltonian Monte Carlo (HMC)
-    - HMC can take tens of thousands of training epochs to produce a single sample from the posterior.
-To address this challenge, we parallelize the computation over hundreds of TPU devices
-    - We show that BNNs can achieve significant performance gains over standard training and deep ensembles
-    - Posterior tempering is not needed, with little evidence for a "cold posterior" effect
-    - BMA performance is robust to the choice of prior and its scale
-    - While BNN have good performance for OOD detection, they show surprisingly poor generalization under domain shift
-    - We compare predictive distributions for HMC and cheaper alternatives such as deep ensembles and SGMCMC

 ## Transformers and RNN

 Choromanski, K., Likhosherstov, V., Dohan, D., Song, X., Gane, A., Sarlos, T., ...Weller, A. (2020).
 Rethinking Attention with Performers. arXiv, 2009.14794.
 Retrieved from https://arxiv.org/abs/2009.14794v4